Local Potential Functional Embedding Theory of Molecular Systems: Localized Orbital-Based Embedding from an Exact Density-Functional Perspective: Results and discussion

 Let us now turn our attention to evaluating the total energy of the system.
 Accurate energy prediction is a critical validation step~\cite{nusspickel2023effective}.
 At convergence, correlated one- and two-electron RDMs can be evaluated within each embedding cluster.
 Combining these RDMs to reconstruct total (ideally $N$-representable) full-size RDMs is a key and still challenging task~\cite{nusspickel2023effective} in quantum embedding theory.
 It will not be addressed in the present work.
 Instead, we use the (standard) energy expression of Wouters {\it et al.} (see Eq.~(28) in Ref.~\citenum{wouters2016practical}), where a so-called ``democratic partitioning'' is used.
-If we focus on evaluating the expectation value for the per-site kinetic energy operator (see Eq.~(\ref{eq:per-site_kinetic_ener_op_for_emb})), for example, we compute the one-electron RDM as follows, \be \left\langle\hat{c}_{i\sigma}^\dagger\hat{c}_{j\sigma}+\hat{c}_{j\sigma}^\dagger\hat{c}_{i\sigma}\right\rangle\underset{j>i}{\approx} \left\langle\hat{c}_{i\sigma}^\dagger\hat{c}_{j\sigma}\right\rangle_{\Psi^{(i)}}+\left\langle\hat{c}_{j\sigma}^\dagger\hat{c}_{i\sigma}\right\rangle_{\Psi^{(j)}}. \ee The total energy is plotted as a function of $U/t$ in Fig.~\ref{Energy vs. U}.
-Even though the overall performance of LPFET is relatively good, DET seems to provide much more accurate energies, in particular in the strongly correlated regime (when $U/t\geq 10$) for which LPFET gives too low energies.
-This may look surprizing at first sight, since LPFET gives better densities, but we should not forget that the above-mentioned democratic evaluation of RDMs is actually an arbitrary (but convenient) choice.
+If we focus on evaluating the expectation value for the per-site kinetic energy operator (see Eq.~(\ref{eq:per-site_kinetic_ener_op_for_emb})), for example, we compute the one-electron RDM as follows, \be \left\langle\hat{c}_{i\sigma}^\dagger\hat{c}_{j\sigma}+\hat{c}_{j\sigma}^\dagger\hat{c}_{i\sigma}\right\rangle\underset{j>i}{\approx} \left\langle\hat{c}_{i\sigma}^\dagger\hat{c}_{j\sigma}\right\rangle_{\Psi^{(i)}}+\left\langle\hat{c}_{j\sigma}^\dagger\hat{c}_{i\sigma}\right\rangle_{\Psi^{(j)}}. \ee The total energy is plotted as a function of $U/t$ in Fig.~\ref{Energy_vs_U}.
+The overall performance of LPFET is relatively good.
+Nevertheless, in contrast to DET, LPFET gives too high energies in the weakly $2\leq U/t\leq 4$ correlated regime (see the inset in Fig.~\ref{Energy_vs_U}) while, in the stronger $8\leq U/t\leq 15$ correlation regime, it overestimates the correlation energy.
+In the vicinity of $U/t=5$, LPFET is highly accurate and outperforms DET, which is probably due to error cancellations.
+It is important to recall that the above-mentioned democratic evaluation of RDMs is actually an arbitrary (but convenient) choice.
 Questioning this choice is even more relevant in the context of LPFET, for which impurity chemical potentials are evaluated for each embedded fragment orbital, specifically, unlike in DET.
 There is no obvious solution to this problem~\cite{nusspickel2023effective} that we plan to investigate further in the future.
 In this task, we should ideally reach a variational construction of the total energy.
-Regarding this point, even though DET gives more accurate energies in weakly and moderately correlated regimes, \ie, for $2\leq U/t\leq 6$ (see the inset in Fig.~\ref{Energy vs. U}), they are systematically lower than the exact FCI energy.
-On the other hand, in this regime, LPFET is higher in energy than FCI, with a (probably fortuitous) perfect error cancellation at $U/t=6$.
+Regarding this point, when DET performs better than LPFET, it still gives energies that are systematically lower than the exact FCI energy.
+Interestingly, in the weakly $2\leq U/t\leq 4$ correlated regime, where LPFET gives inaccurate density profiles, the LPFET energy is an upper bound to the exact FCI one.\\